 I am very upset with the service and more upset with the fact that I have to travel on two buses to go to the Pathmark on Atlantic Avenue.
 Legal Action to put a stop to their bait and switch, terrible customer service, and sale of rotten and expired products.
 They should be punished for this behavior.
 I should be compensated for having to travel out of my way to get my groceries.

-C-Town Supermarket Company Profile
+C-Town Supermarket Company Information

 - Company Name: